 Konrad here.
 This year has been packed with some pretty wild adventures.
 From local underground music festivals to city sponsored events, even searching for a loose caracal cat in Royal Oak, MI!
-Did the system get away with stealing a monkey?
-Who knows?
 I'll explain it all.

 Support our Gorilla Ambassadors here: Our Gorilla Campaign – HCF 𝘢 𝘸𝘪𝘭𝘥𝘭𝘪𝘧𝘦 𝘤𝘩𝘢𝘳𝘪𝘵𝘺

 It's been hard not to project the work I deal with onto myself.
 Often times, no one can really relate to a lot of what I say since it doesn't directly affect them.
 It affects me.
-I've grown frustrated with my usual practices.
+I've grown frustrated.

 People generally are very distrusting to begin with.
 Which leads me to ask if you can meet distrust with honesty?
 Is it possible?
 I live in a very challenging society and involve myself in an even more challenging space dealing with wildlife conservation.
 Everyone has their own opinions, which makes introducing new ideas that much harder.